mcataneo/mochi_class_public/README.md

 Authors: Matteo Cataneo, Emilio Bellini

-This code is an extension of the hi_class code (http://miguelzuma.github.io/hi_class_public/), itself a patch of the Einstein-Boltzmann solver CLASS (http://class-code.net)
+This code is an extension of the hi_class code (http://miguelzuma.github.io/hi_class_public/), itself a patch to the Einstein-Boltzmann solver CLASS (http://class-code.net)

 Compiling CLASS and getting started